MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 ## Consolidated services

 The following Defender for Endpoint URLs consolidated under the simplified domain should no longer be required for connectivity if `*.endpoint.security.microsoft.com` is allowed and devices are onboarded using the streamlined onboarding package.
-You will need to maintain connectivity with other required services not consolidated that are relevant to your organization (for example, CRL, SmartScreen/Network Protection, and Windows Update).
+You need to maintain connectivity with other required services not consolidated that are relevant to your organization (for example, CRL, SmartScreen/Network Protection, and Windows Update).

 For the updated list of required URLs, see [STEP 1: Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

 > [!IMPORTANT]
 > If you are configuring using IP ranges, you will need to separately configure the EDR cyberdata service.
 This service is not consolidated on an IP level.
-See section below for more details.

 | Category   | Consolidated URLs  |
 |------------|---------------|